The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 \begin{proposition}[Nearly normal preserved] Let $S$ be a transversely oriented almost normal surface.
 Let $S'$ be obtained from $S$ by an isotopy along an edge compression disc, a generalised isotopy along an edge compression disc, a tube compression or a parallelisation isotopy, followed by a sequence of generalised isotopy moves.
 Then $S'$ is nearly normal. \end{proposition}

-\begin{proof} By Lemmas~\ref{Lem:EdgeComprIsotopyYieldsNearlyNormal} and \ref{Lem:TubeCompressionNearlyNormal}, a first isotopy along an edge compression disc or tube compression yields a nearly normal surface.
+\begin{proof} By Lemmas~\ref{Lem:EdgeComprIsotopyYieldsNearlyNormal} and \ref{Lem:TubeCompressionNearlyNormal}, a first isotopy that is a generalised isotopy along an edge compression disc, or a tube compression yields a nearly normal surface.
 By definition, a parallelisation isotopy takes $S$ to a normal surface, which is therefore nearly normal.
 By Lemmas~\ref{Lem:CompressionIsotopyPreservesNearlyNormal}, \ref{Lem:FaceCompressionDiscIsotopyPreservesNearlyNormal} and~\ref{Lem:AnnSimpPreservesNearlyNormal}, any compression isotopies, generalised isotopies along face compression discs, and annular simplifications leave the surface nearly normal.
 So the result is nearly normal. \end{proof}